2000–01 Philadelphia 76ers season: Regular season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., and before the mid-season trade, Iverson and Ratliff were both selected for the 2001 NBA All-Star Game, as members of the Eastern Conference All-Star team, while Brown was selected to coach the Eastern Conference, although Ratliff did not participate due to injury; it was his first and only All-Star selection.
 Iverson scored 25 points along with 5 assists and 4 steals, and was named the NBA All-Star Game Most Valuable Player, as the Eastern Conference defeated the Western Conference, 111–110.

 However, this season was not without controversy.
 With Ratliff out for the remainder of the regular season due to his wrist injury, the 76ers only had two other centers on their roster, Matt Geiger, and second-year player Todd MacCulloch; the team then traded Ratliff along with Kukoč, and Mohammed to the Hawks in exchange for Mutombo.
 By trading Kukoč, who was not included in the original proposed deal, and who also won three NBA championships with Phil Jackson as his head coach during his tenure with the Chicago Bulls, the 76ers had only one other player on the roster who had NBA Finals experience, Snow, who played a total of 24 minutes in 10 games in the 1996 NBA playoffs as a reserve for the Seattle SuperSonics.
 At one point, the team's record was 42–14, but finished 14–12 the rest of the way, including a five-game losing streak in March.

 Allen Iverson won the NBA Most Valuable Player Award for the season.

-In the final game of the regular season, against the Chicago Bulls at the First Union Center on April 18, 2001, Brown rested his starters instead of trying to go for a win, as the 76ers lost to the Bulls, 92–86; had the 76ers won this game, they would have had the league's second-best record behind the San Antonio Spurs, and home court advantage over the Los Angeles Lakers in the Finals.
+In the final game of the regular season, against the Chicago Bulls at the First Union Center on April 18, 2001, Brown rested his starters instead of trying to go for a win, as the 76ers lost to the Bulls by a score of 92–86; had the 76ers won this game, they would have had the league's second-best record behind the San Antonio Spurs, and home court advantage over the Los Angeles Lakers in the NBA Finals.
 Both teams had the same record, but the Lakers' record for non-conference opponents was better than Philadelphia's.

-In the 2001 NBA playoffs, Iverson and the 76ers faced off against the 8th-seeded Indiana Pacers in the Eastern Conference First Round; despite losing Game 1 at home, 79–78, the 76ers won the next three games, thus the series, before meeting the Vince Carter-led Toronto Raptors in the Eastern Conference Semi-finals.
-The Raptors took a 2–1 series lead, but the 76ers managed to win the series in seven games.
-In the Eastern Conference Finals, the Sixers trailed 2–1 to the Milwaukee Bucks, but managed to win the series also in seven games, to advance to the 2001 NBA Finals against the defending NBA champion Los Angeles Lakers.
+The 76ers finished fifth in the NBA in home-game attendance, with an attendance of 805,692 at the First Union Center during the regular season.